SB-420

 Plain Language

-Developers and deployers are prohibited from deploying or making available a high-risk automated decision system if the impact assessment finds the system is likely to cause algorithmic discrimination.
-However, an exception exists: deployment is permitted if the entity implements safeguards to mitigate the discrimination risks and then performs an updated impact assessment verifying that the algorithmic discrimination has been mitigated and is not reasonably likely to occur.
-This effectively creates a deploy-with-safeguards pathway conditioned on a second, confirmatory impact assessment.
+Developers and deployers are prohibited from deploying or making available a high-risk automated decision system when their impact assessment determines the system is likely to produce algorithmic discrimination.
+An exception exists: deployment is permitted if the entity implements safeguards to mitigate the known discrimination risks and then performs an updated impact assessment confirming that algorithmic discrimination has been mitigated and is not reasonably likely to occur.
+This creates a deployment gate tied to impact assessment outcomes — systems flagged for likely discrimination cannot ship without remediation and re-assessment.

 Statutory Text